lucastrschneider/simon-setup/README.md

 ### Firefox

-Follow [this tutorial](https://superuser.com/questions/1557955/how-to-remove-firefox-orange-microphone-webcam-indicator-from-the-top-of-the-scr) to remove the icon showing when mic and camera are beeing used.
-This is necessary because they aren't reconized as pop-ups from pop shell, and will be added to the auto-tiling
+Follow [this tutorial](https://superuser.com/questions/1557955/how-to-remove-firefox-orange-microphone-webcam-indicator-from-the-top-of-the-scr) to remove the icon showing when mic and camera are being used.
+This is necessary because they aren't recognized as pop-ups from pop shell, and will be added to the auto-tiling

 ### VSCode Theme and Font